jpmcWorkers/jpmcWorkers.github.io/docs/mgr.md

 On the other hand, if Carol plans to rubber-stamp Alice's discretion to hire/fire/discipline, then Alice does act as a de-facto manager.
 In either case, it's important for Bob to be part of the same conversation.

+## Can I be fired for this?

+Certain activities are considered *unfair labor practices* by the employer.
+*Don't do those things,* and you should be fine from a legal perspective.
+Doing those illegal things could create liability for the employer, which may be the fastest path to a pointed conversation with an HR representative.

+Later on in this document there are some links to resources that should help keep you on the right side of the law.

+It's a long tradition for employers to resist the formation of unions.
+Arguably that's short-sighted, because a healthy relationship between management and labor tends to be good for both in the long run.
+However, institutions naturally resist change, and so it may be wise to keep your support on the down-low.

+**The question comes up about joining our discord.**

+Certain people in the finance industry are subject to invasive monitoring of their personal lives.
+If you are one of those people, the company has probably demanded that you install monitoring software on your cell phone, on pain of being fired.
+In that case, it would probably be smarter to stay on the sidelines.

+Otherwise, the union-related channels are strictly walled off.
+As a manager, you'll never see it.
+You'll also not be exposed to people's real names or identities.

+There are, very deliberately, spaces welcoming to all persons interested in the labor movement, as well as safe spaces for people with *diverse attributes* ranging from race and religion to disablity status, parenthood, veterans, the whole works -- because you don't stop being a person when the powers that be grant you a direct report or three.

+This also gives you a way to supply unique insights.
+Interpret that sentence how you will.

 ## Circumspect actions